 The victim has choices open to him/her on many different levels.
 It is your choice to ask that on-campus disciplinary procedures be activated by going to the Student Development Office.
 Professional and Graduate Studies students should contact the Dean of Adult and Graduate Studies (Bethany and program specific sites) or the Director of SNU-Tulsa.

 It is the right of the accuser and the accused to have others present during the proceeding and to have both parties informed of the outcome.
 There may be separate meetings.
 Sanctions may involve counseling, probation, suspensions, or dismissal from school.
 It is also your choice to go directly to the local police department if you desire.
 Campus personnel can assist you in this process.
 University personnel will also work with the victim to change academic schedule and living situations after the sexual assault incident, if requested by the victim and if these changes are reasonably available.

 Whether you want to pursue the offense through any kind of judicial proceeding or not, it is important to immediately go to the Student Health Center or the hospital to receive proper medical attention and preserve evidence in the event of future decisions to pursue the offense within the legal system.
-It is also important to contact the Counseling Center and/or Student Development personnel so that you can receive guidance as to how to access the professional support and assistance that is available on campus, or for assistance in gaining referrals to off campus resources.
+It is also important to contact the Renew Counseling Center and/or Student Life personnel so that you can receive guidance as to how to access the professional support and assistance that is available on campus, or for assistance in gaining referrals to off campus resources.